-- The bad debt thresholds and acceptable tolerances for the volatility of earnings provide a quantitative measure of credit appetite. - The targeted earnings profile needs to be supported by a comprehensive set of portfolio limits, linked quantitatively to the achievement of approved earnings profile and measured and monitored on a monthly basis for retail and quarterly basis for the commercial and wholesale portfolios.
+- The bad debt thresholds and acceptable tolerances for the volatility of earnings provide a quantitative measure of credit appetite. - The targeted earnings profile needs to be supported by a comprehensive set of portfolio limits, linked quantitatively to the achievement of approved earnings profile and measured and monitored on a monthly and reported on a quarterly basis for

+Retail and CCIB portfolios.

-The business units articulate their particular credit strategies in the context of the FNBB House View and within the limits included in the credit policy document.
-These strategies are debated at the segment portfolio credit committee with active participation by the relevant credit portfolio head, senior business and credit representatives.
+The business units (Retail and CCIB) articulate their credit strategies in the context of the FNBB House View as articulated by FNBB Economist and within the limits included in the credit policy document.
+These strategies are debated at the segment portfolio credit committee with active participation by the relevant credit portfolio head, senior business and credit representatives including the Chief Risk Officer.

 The exact process followed in each business unit will depend on the nature of their business and approval processes.
-Business and Corporate Investment Banking credit, as an example, approve transactions on a name by name basis and implement the strategy on an industry basis or certain types of transactions which are regarded as higher risk in the particular economic environment.
+Commercial and Corporate Investment Banking credit, as an example, approve transactions on a name by name basis and implement the strategy on an industry basis or certain types of transactions which are regarded as higher risk in the particular economic environment.
 Retail segment articulates the strategy on a portfolio targeted origination approach.